 Skip to main content

-Here is a list of all my painted units, in total 4.500 points:
+Here is a list of my fully painted Tyranid units, totaling 4,500 points:

 Characters: